 Paul Forgasz’ career has spanned both the secondary and tertiary sectors of education.
-For more than a decade he was the Headmaster of the secondary school campus of Mount Scopus College.
-Currently Paul lectures in Jewish history at Monash University’s Australian Centre for Jewish Education and he also teaches about Jewish education in the university’s Faculty of Education.
-Paul has maintained an active involvement for many years in Jewish adult education.
-For a number of years Paul was the head of faculty at the Florence Melton Adult Mini School in Melbourne.
-He has also developed and taught a great many of the Jewish Museum of Australia’s short course programs with which he is still involved.
-Paul has contributed regularly to Limmud OZ since its inception.
-He has been the community scholar-in-residence for the Jewish Education Institute in Pittsburgh, the Shalom Institute in Sydney, The Abraham Institute in Adelaide and the Wellington Jewish Community Centre.
-Since 2010, under the auspices of the Jewish Museum of Australia, Paul has led a number of sell-out study tours focusing on Jewish medieval Spain and on the Jews of Germany.
-In 2014, he also plans to conduct a Jewish heritage tour of Eastern Europe.
+For more than a decade, he was the headmaster of the secondary school of Mount Scopus College.
+Paul lectured in Jewish history at Monash University’s Australian Centre for Jewish Civilisation, and taught Jewish education in the university’s Faculty of Education.
+Since 2010, under the auspices of the Jewish Museum of Australia, Paul has led a number of sell-out study tours focusing on Jewish life across Europe.